-As at the 31st March 2023, the Council's Balance Sheet includes PPE assets of £53.9m.
-All assets measured at fair value are revalued as part of a rolling 5 year programme with valuations provided by Liberata Property Services under a wider public private partnership with the Council.
+As at the 31st March 2025, the Council's Balance Sheet includes PPE assets of £57.7m.
+All assets measured at fair value are revalued as part of a rolling 5 year programme with valuations provided by Property Services.
 The terms of engagement between the parties for property valuations comply with the requirements of the Royal Institution of Chartered Surveyors (RICS).